Liquidvision33/fromageCaud/README.md

 Hello everyone,
 here is my new project on the theme of developing a website for a cheese dairy.

-It's symfony website-skeleton project with some additional library (webpack, fixtures) and tools to validate code standards.
+It's symfony website-skeleton project with some additional library (webpack, fixtures)

-* GrumPHP, as pre-commit hook, will run 2 tools when `git commit` is run :

-    * PHP_CodeSniffer to check PSR12
-    * PHPStan focuses on finding errors in your code (without actually running it)
-    * PHPmd will check if you follow PHP best practices

-  If tests fail, the commit is canceled and a warning message is displayed to developper.

 * Github Action as Continuous Integration will be run when a branch with active pull request is updated on github.
-It will run :

-    * Tasks to check if vendor, .idea, env.local are not versionned,
-    * PHP_CodeSniffer, PHPStan and PHPmd with same configuration as GrumPHP.

 ## Getting Started